Your Burgers Are Still Done at 71

 These concerns deserved serious investigation.
 In response, the Beef Cattle Research Council and Alberta Agriculture and Food supported a study led by Mark Klassen (Canadian Cattlemen’s Association) and Xianqin Yang (Agriculture and Agri-Food Canada’s Lacombe Research Station) to assess whether changes to Health Canada’s cooking recommendations were warranted.
 A panel of five additional scientists was assembled to review and approve the experimental design and methods before the research started.

-What they did: Nine E. coli strains (both pathogenic and nonpathogenic strains) were tested for heat resistance under laboratory conditions.
+Nine E. coli strains (both pathogenic and nonpathogenic strains) were tested for heat resistance under laboratory conditions.
 The most heat resistant strain was incorporated into beef patties by adding approximately 100 million E. coli bacteria per patty.
 The burgers were cooked to Health Canada’s recommended internal temperature of 71oC, allowed to cool for 3 to 5 minutes, then the number of viable E. coli were evaluated.

-What they learned: No E. coli survived after the burgers were cooked to the recommended internal temperature 71oC and cooled for 3 or 5 minutes, even though the beef had been artificially contaminated with very high levels of E. coli.
+No E. coli survived after the burgers were cooked to the recommended internal temperature 71oC and cooled for 3 or 5 minutes, even though the beef had been artificially contaminated with very high levels of E. coli.

 Burgers aren’t eaten straight off the grill; it takes a few minutes to carry them inside, gather the kids, melt the cheese, pass the relish, etc. The burgers continue to cook during the first part of this “cooling period”.
 In this study, internal temperatures continued to rise for 2 minutes after they came off the grill, sometimes reaching as high as 75oC, and maintained at least 71oC for another 2 minutes after that.
 This extended the length of time E. coli is exposed to lethal temperatures.

-What it means: Health Canada’s cooking recommendations are still valid.
+Health Canada’s cooking recommendations are still valid.
 Your burger’s still done at 71.
 That means at least “medium”.
 Using a meat thermometer is highly recommended to ensure the proper temperature is attained.

 This study found that cooking burgers to 71oC killed all the E. coli, even though it had been contaminated with extremely high levels of bacteria.
 Results may have been different if the burgers had been cooked to a lower internal temperature.
 Cooks and servers should never ask their families or guests “how” they would like their burgers cooked, even if they’re using a “source grind” burger or ground the beef themselves.
 Do them, yourselves, and our entire industry a favor – let them know that medium-rare or rare hamburger is not a risk worth taking.
 Medium to well-done is the only option for burgers.